dalmura/infrastructure/sites/indigo/docs/CLUSTER-MGMT-BOOTSTRAP.md

 `patches/dal-k8s-mgmt-1-controlplane.yaml` contains the following tweaks:
 * Allow scheduling regular pods on Control Plane nodes
-* Changes the disk install to /dev/mmcblk0 (SD Card for rpi's)
 * Configures the networking to move the node into the static ranges (off DHCP)

 `--output-types controlplane,talosconfig` skips generating a worker config as this cluster is control plane only!